 Despite the increasing number of bicycles on the road, navigating city streets can be tricky since many motorists are unfamiliar with the 2012 ordinance requiring motorists to allow bicyclists three feet of room and forbidding the “right hook” (speeding past the bicyclist before an intersection and then turning right into the path of the bike).

 Unfortunately, we’ve all seen bicyclists who fail to stop for red lights and stop signs.
-Thus, proving liability in a pedestrian accident can be difficult without a personal injury lawyer advocating on your behalf.
+Thus, proving liability in a collision can be difficult without a pedestrian accident lawyer advocating on your behalf.

 Steps to Take After a Pedestrian Accident